 Becoming an EMT:

-UMass Lowell EMS does not directly train or certify you to become an EMT-B. However, we work very closely with the class that is taught at Middlesex Community College in Bedford.
-The class is a semester long and does not cost any money as long as you are a full-time UMass Lowell student.
+UMass Lowell EMS does not directly train or certify you to become an EMT.
+However, we work very closely with the class that is taught at Middlesex Community College in Bedford.
+The class is a semester long and does not typically cost additional out-of-pocket money as long as you are a full-time UMass Lowell student enrolled in the NECCUM program.
 The class usually meets on Tuesdays and Thursdays from 6 to 9 p.m., and three or four Saturdays throughout the semester from 8 a.m. to 5 p.m., with a one-hour break.
-It is worth 6 general education credits toward your degree.
-This is made possible through the NECCUM program, which must be accompanied with the appropriate form to avoid charges and ensure the credit transfer.
+You receive 6 transfer credits towards your degree.
+This is made possible through the NECCUM program, which must be accompanied with the appropriate form to ensure the credit transfer.
+More information regarding NECCUM can be found at the Registrar's Office.

-You are able to take the class at other schools or over the summer, as long as it results in you becoming a state certified Massachusetts EMT-B. However we can not have the charges for that course waived.
+You are able to take the class at other schools or over the summer, as long as it results in you becoming a state certified Massachusetts EMT, but you will not be able to take advantages of the benefits offered through NECCUM.

 Advantages of being a Cadet/First Responder with UMass Lowell EMS while taking the EMT-B course: